portableutm/dronfiesuss/README.md

 ```

 ## How to contribute
-To contribute we are accpeting pull request, you can follow de [next guide](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request)
+To contribute we are accepting pull request, you can follow de [next guide](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request).

+To know more about the roadmap and needs please contact info@dronfies.com

 ### How to add a new entity and a dao?
 To add a new entity and a dao, follow the guidelines of typeorm: